EmanoelLopes/marvel-spa-app/README.md

 This application is also provided with unit tests and end-to-end tests.

-To run unit tests:
+Unit tests:

 ### `yarn test:unit`

- To run e2e tests:
+ End-to-ened tests:
 ### `yarn test:e2e`

-Launches the [Cypress](https://docs.cypress.io/) test runner to run the End to End Tests.
+Launches the [Cypress](https://docs.cypress.io/) test runner to run the End-to-end Tests.
 Important: your application should be running on background to execute e2e tests properly.

 ## Production Build